Our instrument is a Phi5600 multitechnique surface science analysis instrument. The instrument was provided and installed by RBD instruments

 who refurbished the hardware, rebuilt the pumps, replaced the filaments, cleaned the analyzer, and notably, interfaced the data acquisition system with a modern computer

-heating stage, and argon ion gun.
+heating stage, an argon ion gun, and a low-energy charge neutralizer.
 We additionally utilize a Prevac

-gas-excitation light source (typically He I and He II excitation) in ultraviolet photoelectron spectroscopy for valence band spectra determination.
-The mechanical pumps are also housed in the cabinet on the lefthand side to minimize vibrations and noise.
+gas-excitation light source (typically He I and/or He II excitation) in ultraviolet photoelectron spectroscopy for valence band spectra determination.
+In the picture above, the mechanical pumps are also housed in the cabinet on the lefthand side to minimize vibrations and noise.

 A device from Transfer Engineering & Manufacturing